 - Your child may still feel some nausea or drowsiness after leaving the surgery center.

-- Medication may be prescribed by the doctor and should be used as directed.
+- Medication may be prescribed by the pediatric hearing specialist and should be used as directed.
 Avoid medicines that Ibuprofen, Aspirin, or Naproxen (Aleve).

 Tube insertion is the most commonly performed ear operation and is extremely safe and effective.
 Ear drops may be given for a few days following the procedure.
 Tubes usually remain in place for 9 - 18 months and hearing improvement is usually immediate after fluid has been removed.

 Removing tonsils and adenoids are frequently performed throat operations and are safe and effective for resolving breathing obstruction and ear or throat infections.
+Our kind and professional pediatric ENT specialists will always take great care of your child while in our care.
 Have cold drinks, soft foods, and cold desserts to soothe your child’s throat, help them get enough fluid, and help with healing.
 Discomfort, slight fever, white patches, temporary odor, and slight bleeding in the first week may occur.
 It is normal to miss school until their follow up appointment 10 days after surgery.

 Dos & Don'ts